Huzi Blogs

 The dynamic nature of CSS Variables makes them perfect for implementing light/dark mode or other themes.

-1. Define Theme Colors in CSS:
+1. Define Theme Colours in CSS:

 /* Default (Light Theme) */